 - The ability to use computer software and programmes like Adobe Photoshop, or a customer relationship platform (CRM) like Zendesk

-Soft skills, on the other hand, are much harder to pin down.
-Focused on how you interact and communicate with those around you, soft skills are often called interpersonal skills or ‘people skills’.
-You pick these skills up from your environment, from your childhood and school years, to recent jobs you’ve had.
+Soft skills, on the other hand, are much harder to define.
+Often called interpersonal skills or ‘people skills,’ they focus on how you interact and communicate with those around you.
+These abilities are cultivated throughout your life, from your formative years in childhood and school to the professional environments of your recent jobs.

 Examples of soft skills include: